-MS Exchange 2010 & Unified Messaging
+MS Exchange 2010 & Lync Unified Messaging

-Through the spring semester 2011 District IT will be engaged in an upgrade to our MS Exchange servers to MS Exchange 2010.
-This will become the foundation to future integration of our phone services and Microsoft's Unified Messaging.
+Through the spring semester 2011 District IT migrated to MS Exchange 2010.
+This was the first major step towards integration of our phone services using Microsoft's Lync Unified Communications system.
 Over this academic year we will be forming focus groups and work groups to test features and assess their viability for roll out.
-Widescale deployment and migration of accounts to the new server will occur over the Summer '11.
-Some of these features include voicemail to the desktop, voice over ip, and work group instant messaging.
+Widescale deployment and migration of accounts to the new server will occur over the next 24 months.
+Some of these features include video conferencing to the desktop, voice over ip, and work group instant messaging.